Oracy

 What is Oracy?

 ‘Oracy is the ability to articulate ideas, develop understanding and engage with others through spoken language.’
 (Voice21).
-At Red Oak, we are teaching our children to be confident, articulate speakers and effective listeners; these two skills are fundamental to all we do now and in the children’s lives when they leave Red Oak.
+At Red Oak, we are teaching our children to be confident, articulate speakers and effective listeners; these two skills are fundamental to all we do now and for the children’s lives when they leave Red Oak.

 Why do we have a focus on Oracy?